 (See also Hypertension in Children Hypertension in Children Hypertension is sustained elevation of resting systolic blood pressure, diastolic blood pressure, or both; the pressures considered abnormal in children vary based on age up to age 13.
-Hypertension... read more and Hypertensive Emergencies in adults Hypertensive Emergencies A hypertensive emergency is severe hypertension with signs of damage to target organs (primarily the brain, cardiovascular system, and kidneys).
-Diagnosis is by blood pressure (BP) measurement... read more .)
+Hypertension... read more and Hypertensive Emergencies in adults Hypertensive Emergencies A hypertensive emergency is severe hypertension (often defined as systolic blood pressure (BP) ≥ 180 mm Hg and/or diastolic blood pressure ≥ 120 mm Hg) with signs of damage to target organs... read more .)

 In the past, severe hypertension without target organ damage was called a hypertensive urgency, and severe hypertension with end-organ dysfunction or damage was called a hypertensive emergency.
 The separation of these two clinical states is somewhat arbitrary because a hypertensive urgency can progress to an emergency.
 Today, the preferred term is "acute severe hypertension," but the terms "urgency" and "emergency" are still used in clinical practice.